aneuhold/renovate-config/README.md

 Some dependencies are completely locked at the moment.
 Descriptions below on why that is the case:

 - `bson` to `6.2.0`: This is patched in the frontend via Yarn 4.
 Patched to fix a bug where bson would use top-level await for seemingly no reason.
 This breaks safari.
 Just the awaits were removed from bson.mjs.
 If this gets fixed, then the lock can be removed.
+See [this PR](https://github.com/WebKit/WebKit/pull/24122) for when this can be unlocked.
+Once that is merged, the dashboard can be tested with the latest version of bson.